 Identifying Top Performing Sales Representatives: By examining individual sales figures, you can recognize high performers and understand the factors contributing to their success.

-Spotting Seasonal Trends: Look for fluctuations in sales data that correspond with specific times of the year, aiding in inventory and marketing planning.
+Spotting Seasonal Trends: Look for fluctuations in sales data that correspond with specific times of the year, which can aid in inventory and marketing planning.

 This exercise helps you practice descriptive and diagnostic analysis techniques, allowing you to draw insights from historical data.